 These solutions as mentioned above are the easiest ways to fix the issues on your iPod.
 If you are facing any issues on iPod even after restoring, you can contact Apple support for further assistance.

-To keep your iPod data safe it is recommended to back up your iPhoto, music, videos regularly on your Time Machine.
+To keep your iPod data safe it is recommended to backup iPhoto library, music, videos regularly on your Time Machine.
 If you have any doubts regarding the above-mentioned solution, let us know in the comment section below.

 Molly is the Lead Technical Specialist with distinguished knowledge and understanding of Mac computers and operating systems.
 Being a veteran photographer and video recovery specialist, Molly’s expertise on video formats and file repair has helped restore a lot of videos and cherished memories of users.